dojo/widget-core/README.md

 #### Widgets and Properties

-We have created a widget used to project our `HNode`s into the DOM, however widgets can be composed of other widgets and `properties` which are used to determine if a widget needs to be re-rendered.
+We have created a widget used to project our `VNode`s into the DOM, however widgets can be composed of other widgets and `properties` which are used to determine if a widget needs to be re-rendered.

 Properties are available on the the widget instance, defined by an interface and passed as a [`generic`](https://www.typescriptlang.org/docs/handbook/generics.html) to the `WidgetBase` class when creating your custom widget.
 The properties interface should extend the base `WidgetProperties` provided from `@dojo/widget-core/interfaces`: